SymfonyCasts/vue/sfcasts/ep1/clear-search.md

 # Adding an [x] to our Search Bar

-When we type inside of our search bar, I actually already have a little X icon over here.
-That's because we're using an `<input type="search"/>` for our search bar, and in my browser, it adds that little X icon by default.
-I want to ignore that for a second and see if we can add our *own* little X icon over here and set it up so that when we click it, it clears the search term.
-It's gonna be a nice little exercise while we practice some dangerous skills!
-Plus, this is going to work *super* well.
+When we type inside the search bar, it actually already has a little X icon on the right.
+That's because we're using an `<input type="search"/>` for the search bar.
+And in *my* browser adds X icon to search inputs by default.
+But I want to ignore that for a second because I want to see if we can add our *own* little X icon that, on click, will clear the search term.
+This will be a *grea* opportunity to practice our new dangerous skills!

 ## Add the [x] Button to our Search Bar

 Inside of `search-bar.vue`, add a class to the outer div called `input-group`.
-That's going to allow me to add a new `<div>` element down here, set `class="input-group-append"` and add a `v-show` to it.
-The idea is that this is going to be a little X icon and we only want this to show if there is at least something being typed.
-So we can do `v-show="searchTerm"`, we have that as the data, `!=""`.
-Inside, add a `<button>`, -I'll go over that ESLint error soon- with an X as the text and set the class to `class="btn btn-outline-secondary"`.
+That will allow us to add a new `<div>` element at the bottom with `class="input-group-append"` and add a `v-show`.
+This will hold the "X" button and the idea is hat we only want to show it if the search term is *not* empty.
-All right, perfect.
-Let's see what ESlint telling me: `v-show should go before class`.
-It's basically telling us to arrange our attributes by type.
-Let's swap these two attributes here.
-There we go!
+Do that with `v-show="searchTerm"` - to reference that `data` - `!=""`.

+Inside the div, add a `<button>`, - I'll talk about that ESLint error soon - with an X as the text and `class="btn btn-outline-secondary"`.

+Ok ESLint: what's up?
+Hmm: `v-show should go before class`.
+Ah, we've seen this a few times before: attributes can go in *any* order, but there are some best-practices.
+Let's swap these two attributes and...
+ESLint is happy.

 ## Check that it Works in the Browser

-If we check in the browser, there we go!
-It looks *a little* silly because of the double X, but let's ignore that!
-It does show up correctly.
-Now we actually want to add some behavior to this.
-When I click this, I want it to clear whatever I type in the search bar.
+Over in the browser... there we go!
+It looks *a little* silly because of the double X, but let's ignore that - I just want to see if we can get this working.
+Specifically, when we click this, we want to clear the search bar.

 ## Add Behavior to the [x]

+And...
 I know how to do this!
-I'll ask siri to do it for me!
-Oh no, wait...
-I think we need to add a click event instead!
-So we want to `v-on` -of course we'll use a shortcut- and say `@click=""`.
-Let's add a new method called `eraseSearchTerm`.
+I'll just ask Siri to do it for me! *Or*, we can listen to the click event!
+So we want to `v-on`, but of course we'll use the shortcut.
+Say: `@click=""` set to a new method we'll create called `eraseSearchTerm`.
-I'll copy that method name and down here.
-We *already* have a methods section.
+Vopy that method name and, below, we *already* have a `methods` section.
-Let's just add a second method.
-This is going to be so great!
+Add this as a second method.
+Woo!

-On this method, we'll just set `this.searchTerm = ''`.
-That looks good!
+Inside, just `this.searchTerm = ''`.

+We're crushing it!

 ## Back to Testing in the Browser

-So let's try it over here.
-Refresh...
-I'll do a quick search...
-Click on my X button over here and... it clears!
-Oh, but the *products* didn't update!
-Of course!
+Time to test!
+Let's refresh... do a quick search... and click the X button.
+Boom!
+The search cleared.
+Oh, but the *products* did *not* update!
+Siri, can you update those for me?

 ## Emmit on Clear Search

-When we think about the search bar component, the `searchTerm` data is *entirely* internal.
-The only reason we have a `searchTerm` data inside of here is just so that we can use it inside of our component.
+When we think about the `search-bar` component, the `searchTerm` data is *entirely* internal.
+The only reason we have a `searchTerm` data at *all* is just to make our life easier... *inside* the component.
 For example, it helps us up here to know whether or not we should hide or show the X button.

-As far as the people that *use* our components, all they know about it is that it dispatches or "*emits*" a `search-products` event.
-So what we're missing down here, after setting this internal data correctly, is to emit that event.
+But for people that *use* this component, all *they* know and care about is that `search-bar` *emits* a `search-products` event.
+And *that* is what we're missing down in `eraseSearchTerm`: we correctly updated internal data, but we *forgot* the most important part: emitting the event.

-Copy that exact statement down here.
-Of course, `searchTerm` now is an empty string, so this exact same line just works for us.
+Copy the `$emit()` statement and use it here.
+Of course we know `searchTerm` will always be empty in this case, but this will work fine.

 ## Check that it all Works!

-Now we go over... add some search... clear it... it works perfectly!
-That's a nice little exercise for thinking about the organization of our search bar component, making sure that you emit the right events at the right time.
+Now when we go over... search for something cool... and clear it... yea!
+We got it!
+Making this work was nothing new, but it *was* a good opportunity to think about the internal and external parts of our `search-input` component.

 Next let's do something I'm *really* excited about right now!
-The `currentCategoryId` is something that we set on page load and never change, but we've organized our app in such a good way that with a little bit of logic and a new concept called a watcher, we're going to be able to dynamically change the category and have the whole page reload.
-Let's do that next!
+The `currentCategoryId` is something that we set on page load and then never change.
+But we've organized our app in *such* a good way that with a little bit of logic and a new concept called a watcher, we're going to be able to dynamically change the category and have the whole page reload.
+Woh.
+Let's do this!